Lokmanya Tilak Terminus: History

 In 1996, the Brihanmumbai Municipal Corporation (BMC) approved a plan to rename the Kurla Terminus station after Lokmanya Tilak, a popular leader of the Indian independence movement, and forwarded it to the Union Government through the Government of Maharashtra.

 Then Union Home Minister Lal Krishna Advani approved the proposal in 1999, at the request of Ram Naik, the then Minister of State of Railway.
-After the decision was announced, Gurudas Kamat, the Lok Sabha member from Mumbai North-East, met L. K. Advani and submitted a memorandum asking that the terminus be renamed after Babasaheb Ambedkar.
 In the first phase, two platformfaces, with 6000sq m of platform shelter, three stabling lines, two pit lines loco shed and station building with 2300 sq. m area etc. are to be provided at an estimated cost of Rs.
 24.95 crores.
 Major portion of work in Phase-I was planned to be completed in 1989.

 In 2003, Central Railway (CR) decided to expand LTT to take on more rail traffic, as the Chhatrapati Shivaji Terminus (CSMT) had reached its saturation point, and was unable to handle any more express trains.
 In 2006, the Mumbai division of CR cleared the designs for the construction of a elaborate station complex to replace the dilapidated terminus complex.
 The new station complex design was prepared by the architect P. K. Das.
 The Mumbai Metropolitan Region Development Authority (MMRDA) also agreed to construct a ramp from LTT to the flyover to be built nearby, as part of the Santa Cruz–Chembur Link Road (SCLR).
 The revamped LTT was inaugurated on 16 April 2013 by Railway Minister Pawan Kumar Bansal.
 The revamp of the terminus took three years.
 The new station complex was built on 50,000 sq meter land and has a 3,300 sq meter concourse.

 In October 2012, CR announced plans to cease long-distance train services at Dadar Terminus within 5–6 years.
 The load would be transferred to LTT by upgrading the number of platforms at LTT from five to 12.
 CR plans to introduce connectivity with other modes of transport as well as build a mall, multi-story parking, escalators, restaurants, food courts, better signage and indicators, budget hotels and an aesthetically pleasing exterior and interior.
 The project will be implemented in public–private partnership (PPP) mode and is expected to cost ₹ 50–60 billion.
 The project will be executed by the Railway Land Development Authority on the 20 acres of land that CR possesses around LTT.